7jhguo/ppdg_code/image denoising/image/README.md

+# Image

-# The folder image denoising/image contains four images used in the experiments of Section 4.1 for testing the Image denoising via ℓ0 gradient minimization problem.
+The folder image denoising/image contains four images used in the experiments of Section 4.1 for testing the Image denoising via ℓ0 gradient minimization problem.

 The image British_Shorthair_78.jpg is from https://www.robots.ox.ac.uk/~vgg/data/.